 - Making or responding to an application under the Act

-- Delivering or providing services in a coordinated services plan
+- Delivering or providing services in a CSP

 - Managing an offender.